Things to Do in Cork

 * It's advisable to bring ziplock bags for your electronics if it's looking a bit blustery.

 A Note on Stout: Many people enjoy some pints of the black stuff while in Ireland – but in Cork, Guinness is far from being the only stout.
 The Murphy’s brewery was founded in Cork in 1856 and has been providing a more subtle craft stout ever since.
 However, having one speciality stout wasn’t enough for the people of Cork, so now visitors can also sample a pint of Beamish stout.
 If all this stout is too much for you then why not try one of the many micro-breweries Cork has to offer?
-Some, like the Franciscan Well, have been titillating the taste buds for for over 17 years whilst other rising stars like the Rising Sons have quite recently opened their doors (and casks).
+Some, like the Franciscan Well, have been titillating the taste buds since 1998, while other rising stars like the Rising Sons have opened their doors (and casks) more recently.
 Although there is plenty more to Ireland and Cork than alcohol, if you enjoy a tipple and want to try something a little different, Cork will have something for you.

 – The Franciscan Well